Robin Meyers

 Robin Rex Meyers is an American Christian minister, peace activist, philosopher and author of seven books on Liberal and Progressive Christian theology in Western society and the Christian left.
 He has been a syndicated columnist and a commentator for National Public Radio and was the Senior Minister of the Mayflower Congregational United Church of Christ in Oklahoma City from 1985 to 2020.
 He is a Distinguished Professor of Social Justice in the Philosophy Department at Oklahoma City University, where he has taught since 1991.
-Meyers is currently the Teaching Pastor of First Congregational Church of Norman UCC in Norman, Oklahoma.
+Meyers is currently the Teaching Pastor of First Congregational Church of Norman UCC in Norman, Oklahoma, and Distinguished Professor of Social Justice Tenured at Oklahoma City University.

 Early life and education

 Robin Meyers was born in Oklahoma City, and was raised in Wichita, Kansas.
 His father, Dr. Robert Meyers, was originally an ordained minister in the Church of Christ and Professor of English Literature at the church-affiliated Harding University; however he lost his job in 1959 for supporting desegregation at the school.
 His father later left the Church of Christ to become pastor at Plymouth Congregationalist Church in Wichita from 1970-83.